Kong/docs.konghq.com/app/_hub/kong-inc/route-by-header/index.md

 ## Example

 Let's run through an example scenario to demonstrate the plugin.
-Let's say we have a Kong service `searviceA`, which routes all the requests to upstream `default.domain.com`.
+Let's say we have a Kong service `serviceA`, which routes all the requests to upstream `default.domain.com`.

 Add an upstream object and a target: